cher-ami/router/README.md

 ## Sub-router

-cher-ami router supports nested routes from sub Routers instance 🙏🏽.
+cher-ami router supports nested routes from sub routers instance 🙏🏽.
-It is possible to nest as many Routers as you want.
+It is possible to nest as many routers as you want.

 1. Define children routes in initial routes list with `children` property;